Adam Clayton: Middlesbrough midfielder signs new deal until 2021

 Midfielder Adam Clayton has signed a contract extension to commit to Middlesbrough until 2021.

-The 28-year-old, whose previous deal expired in the summer of 2018, has scored seven goals in 26 appearances this season.
+The 28-year-old, whose previous deal expired in the summer of 2018, has made 26 appearances for the club this season.

 "To get it over the line and guarantee myself coming here for the next couple of years is really good," he said.